-- New development affecting historic retail units will adhere to the City Council's Shopfront Design Guide. - Where new retail units are created, imaginative interpretations of traditional forms or high-quality contemporary solutions will be supported if there is a strong rationale. - New signage will reference the Quarter's traditions and will be designed with consideration of the proportions and detailing of the building in question.
+- Design which recognises and references the local idiosyncrasies of architectural detailing encountered across the Jewellery Quarter will be welcomed. - New development affecting historic retail units will adhere to the City Council's Shopfront Design Guide. - Where new retail units are created, imaginative interpretations of traditional forms or high-quality contemporary solutions will be supported if there is a strong rationale. - New signage will reference the Jewellery Quarter's traditions and will be designed with consideration of the proportions and detailing of the building in question.
 Contemporary approaches will not be discouraged where the design is exceptional in terms of both composition and materials. - Where security features are required, including window grilles and gates, their design will reference local precedents, as outlined in the CAAMP.

 - How has metalwork, terracotta and masonry been used to add ornament?
-Are there opportunities to continue this tradition of using high quality architectural details? - Can the design of bespoke detailing be used to add to the individuality of a new building in a contemporary way? - Have you considered how security grilles and gates, rainwater goods etc can be integrated into a coherent design which follows the Quarter's Arts and Crafts tradition? - Could detailing be used to add depth, relief and scale to the top, middle and base of a facade with a focus on openings, including shopfronts, to provide distinctiveness to entrances? - How does signage and wayfinding follow design principles set by the buildings they relate to?
+Are there opportunities to continue this tradition of using high quality architectural details? - Can the design of bespoke detailing be used to add to the individuality of a new building in a contemporary way? - Have you considered how security grilles and gates, rainwater goods etc can be integrated into a coherent design which follows the Jewellery Quarter's Arts and Crafts tradition? - Could detailing be used to add depth, relief and scale to the top, middle and base of a facade with a focus on openings, including shopfronts, to provide distinctiveness to entrances? - How does signage and wayfinding follow design principles set by the buildings they relate to?